Bandit Tuning

 And so a process of elimination began: First I fitted an O2 Sensor eliminator which made no difference.
 Next up was the PAIR system.
 I didn't remove it, I just blocked it off but again it made no difference.

 And then, after a lot of research, I removed the secondary throttle flaps.
 This didn't cure the surging either but it did make a noticeable difference: On a standard bike the secondaries shut everything down at 7,000rpm but without them the engine keeps pulling right up to 9,000rpm.
 The throttle response is more immediate as well.
-And removing the secondaries and remapping can easily net an extra 15bhp with a slip on exhaust and performance air filter (more on which below).

 But none of this sorted the surging and I gradually noticed that the problem wasn't there when the bike was cold, on the cold map it ran just fine, so it was clearly a fuelling issue.